"

 The Outline

 Before writing any report, it is important to map out your ideas in an outline.
-An outline is a written plan that serves as a skeleton for the paragraphs and document sections you write.
-Later, when you draft paragraphs in the next stage of the writing process, you will add support to create ā€œfleshā€ and ā€œmuscleā€ for your report.Ā The outline is an essential tool in discovering the overall progression of ideas and planning your research and visual aids.Ā The video, Creating an Outline (2014) describes the outline making process.
+An outline is a plan that serves as a skeleton for the paragraphs and document sections you write.
+Later, when you draft paragraphs in the next stage of the writing process, you will add support to provide evidence and explanations.
+The outline is an essential tool that will help you to discover the overall progression of ideas and planning your research and visual aids.

 There are two types of formal outlines: the topic outline and the sentence outline.
 You format both types of formal outlines in the same way.